Sinhalese people: Genetics

-Modern studies point towards a predominantly Bengali contribution and a minor Tamil influence.
+A 2023 genetics study by Singh et al. using higher resolution markers than previous studies found strong affinity between Sri Lankan and South Asian maternal gene pools as well as a high level of West Eurasian maternal ancestry among the Sinhalese.
+The analyses show strong gene flow between the Sinhalese and Sri Lankan Tamils, and higher gene flow from South Indian as well as some North and Northwest Indian populations.
+Among the Indian populations, the Sinhalese are closest genetically to certain South Indian subgroups, but the analyses also reveal deeply rooted common genetic ancestry with the Maratha.
+Some older studies however pointed towards a predominantly Bengali contribution and a minor Tamil influence.
 Gujarati and Punjabi lineages are also visible.

 In relation to the former, other studies also show the Sinhalese possess some genetic admixture from Southeast Asian populations, especially from Austroasiatic groups.
-Certain Y-DNA and mtDNA haplogroups and genetic markers of immunoglobulin among the Sinhalese, for example, show Southeast Asian genetic influences many of which are also found among certain Northeast Indian populations to whom the Sinhalese are genetically related.
+Certain Y-DNA and mtDNA haplogroups and genetic markers of immunoglobulin among the Sinhalese, for example, show Southeast Asian genetic influences many of which are also found among certain Northeast Indian populations to whom the Sinhalese display increased genetic affinities.

 Culture

 Sinhalese culture is a unique one dating as far back as 2600 years and has been nourished by Theravada Buddhism.
 Its main domains are sculpture, fine arts, literature, dancing, poetry and a wide variety of folk beliefs and rituals traditionally.
 Ancient Sinhala stone sculpture and inscriptions are known worldwide and is a main foreign attraction in modern tourism.
-Sigirirya is famous for its frescoes.
+Sigiriya is famous for its frescoes.
 Folk poems were sung by workers to accompany their work and narrate the story of their lives.
 Ideally these poems consisted of four lines and, in the composition of these poems, special attention had been paid to the rhyming patterns.
 Buddhist festivals are dotted by unique music using traditionally Sinhalese instruments.
-More ancient rituals like tovils (devil exorcism) continue to enthrall audiences today and often praised and invoked the good powers of the Buddha and the gods in order to exorcise the demons.
+More ancient rituals like tovils (devil exorcism) continue to enthral audiences today and often praised and invoked the good powers of the Buddha and the gods in order to exorcise the demons.

-Folklore and national mythology

-According to the Mahavamsa, the Sinhalese are descended from the exiled Prince Vijaya and his party of seven hundred followers who arrived on the island in 543 BCE.
-Vijaya and his followers were said to have arrived in Sri Lanka after being exiled from the city of Sinhapura in Bengal.
-The modern Sinhalese people were found genetically to be most closely related to the people of North-East India (Bengal).
-It is thought throughout Sri Lanka's history, since the founding of the Sinhalese in the fifth century BC that an influx of Indians from North India came to the island.
-This is further supported from Sinhala being part of the Indo-Aryan language group.